rosikand/ml-concepts/neural-tangents.md

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/57341225/190848882-95d44b2d-be51-401a-b471-ab19f25d367f.png">

-See how the infinite-width network converges to a Gaussian process (the output distribution of the NN data points become multivariate Gaussian-dsitributed)?
+See how the infinite-width network converges to a Gaussian process (the output distribution of the NN data points become multivariate Gaussian-distributed... unlike with finite-width networks where the outputs were not following a standard distribution.)?

 A Gaussian process is a closed-form expression (no need for stochastic gradient descent-style training).
 See below for use.